OmarAzizi/SKernel/README.md

 6. [Honorable Mentions](#honorable-mentions)

 ## About SKernel
-This is my first experience into the world of low-level development and systems programming in general, with a specific focus on kernel development.
 Skernel is a bare-bones x86 32-bit operating system kernel built with C. It is named SKernel, short for 'Simple Kernel' because it is truly simple.
+This is my first experience into the world of low-level development and systems programming in general, with a specific focus on kernel development, so fell free to contribute or criticize as im still learning.

 Some of the features this kernel provides include: